 The World of the book exhibition is on Level 4 of the Dome Galleries, overlooking the La Trobe Reading Room in the heart of the Library.

-Note: this tour is for the general public.
 For school tours, browse our range of programs for primary and secondary school groups, led by education professionals.